-Summary 2019 — Minnesota
+Summary 2022 — Minnesota

 Major Program Impacts or Outcomes

 Sue Knott's agriculture roots were established on her family's farm in southwestern Minnesota.
 Experiences in 4-H, FFA and helping raise crops and livestock, inspired her to earn a degree in agricultural education from the University of Minnesota.
-She taught high school Agricultural Education for ten years before joining the Minnesota Agriculture in the Classroom team as Education Specialist in 2011 and took on the role of State Contact in 2016.
+She taught high school Agricultural Education before joining the Minnesota Agriculture in the Classroom team as Education Specialist in 2011 and took on the role of State Contact in 2016.